harish-gunda18/mysite/README.md

 clicking on login.
 You can create a new post by clicking on new post once you are logged in.
 You can update or delete your posts only.
 You can logout of the blog by clicking on logout.

 You can like posts and comment.
 Also like comments and reply to comments.
-You wiil be notified of any comments on your posts or replies to your comments
+You will be notified of any comments on your posts or if some one replies to your comments